 What are some good toppings for blueberry pie?

 You could go traditional and top your blueberry pie with vanilla ice cream or whipped cream but I actually really like to use a dollop of vanilla Greek yogurt.
 I also sometimes a mint leaf because a little green makes everything look fresh and pretty.

 A summer dessert you can enjoy for the holidays too.

 You can also make this pie and then freeze it before you cook it.
-You can warm it up in the oven, and add some cook time until it’s golden brown.
-Usually an extra 10 minutes does the trick.

 Use a pie crust from the bottom, puff pastry top.